Kulturarvscluster/log4j-syslogwriter-64k/README.md

 log4j.appender.SYSLOG.FacilityPrinting=false
 log4j.appender.SYSLOG.Header=true
 log4j.appender.SYSLOG.Rfc5424Format=true
+log4k.appender.SYSLOG.AppName=MyApp

 ```
 If `log4j.appender.SYSLOG.Rfc5424Format=false`, the messages will be output as rfc3164

 When using Rfc5424Format, the header fields will be used as

 * HOSTNAME: local hostname
-* APP-NAME: Main class, determined as
+* APP-NAME: If not set, will be Main class, determined as
     ```java
    ManagementFactory.getRuntimeMXBean()
                        .getSystemProperties()